-Statistical disclosure control indicates that all population estimates, including small estimates, will be permitted in principle.
-However, ONS has an obligation to protect individual attributes and may revise table designs if they are deemed disclosive on completion.
+All population estimates, including small estimates, will be permitted in principle.
+However, ONS has an obligation to protect the attributes of identified individuals and may revise table designs if they are deemed disclosive on completion.

-The UK Statistical Disclosure Control working group agreed that the protection of the most detailed flow-data tables will come from the licensing/access conditions.
+The UK Statistical Disclosure Control policy states that the protection of the most detailed origin-destination tables will come from the licensing/access conditions.
 This is a change from the 2001 Census, where the protection for similar outputs came from the post-tabular small cell adjustment which still allowed wide and easy access, but also adversely affected the utility of the outputs.

 Keep me informed